ronaldahmed/scitechnews/README.md

-  "pr-summary": ""Researchers at the University of Waterloo's Cheriton School of Computer Science in Canada found a software developer's perceived race and ethnicity,...", "sc-title": On the Relationship Between the Developer's Perceptible Race and Ethnicity and the Evaluation of Contributions in OSS", "sc-abstract": "Context: Open Source Software (OSS) projects are typically the result of collective efforts performed by developers with different backgrounds...", "sc-articles": "Context: Open Source Software (OSS) projects are typically the result of ....
+  "pr-summary": ""Researchers at the University of Waterloo's Cheriton School of Computer Science in Canada found a software developer's perceived race and ethnicity,...", "sc-title": On the Relationship Between the Developer's Perceptible Race and Ethnicity and the Evaluation of Contributions in OSS", "sc-abstract": "Context: Open Source Software (OSS) projects are typically the result of collective efforts performed by developers with different backgrounds...", "sc-article": "Context: Open Source Software (OSS) projects are typically the result of ....
 In any line of work, diversity regarding race, gender, personality...", "sc-sections": ["In any line of work, diversity regarding race, gender, personality...","To what extent is the submitter's perceptible race and ethnicity related to...",...], "sc-section_names": ["INTRODUCTION", "RQ1:", "RQ2:", "RELATED WORK",...], "sc-authors": ["Reza Nadri | Cheriton School of Computer Science, University of Waterloo", "Gema Rodriguez Perez | Cheriton School of ...",...]